omnisnash/vanta-scooting-tool/README.md

 A Progresive Wep App, optimised for tablet, used for parsing Vanta tool CSV output (encoded as windows-1252) and displaying formated values.

+You can found an example of CSV file ini the `./examples` directory.

 Expected headers:

 ```